Symmetries of algebras captured by actions of weak Hopf algebras: Actions of -Lie algebroids on algebras

-\section{Actions of \texorpdfstring{$X$}--Lie algebroids on algebras}
+\section{Actions of $X$-Lie algebroids on algebras}

-Lie algebroids were introduced in \cite{pradines1967} using the language of vector bundles over manifolds (see also \cite[Chapter~III]{MacK}).
-An equivalent purely algebraic structure, a Lie--Rinehart algebra, was introduced in \cite{rinehart1963}.
-Although some Hopf-like structures have been defined for general Lie--Rinehart algebras by means of Hopf algebroids (see \cite{Saracco20,Saracco21}), the study of their actions on algebras is still an open problem.
-The focus of this section is to study actions of the structures above in a special case [Definition~\ref{def:Liealgebroid}]; the main result here is Proposition~\ref{prop:Liealgebroidalg}.
-We also extend this result for universal enveloping algebras [Definition~\ref{def:envelopLiealgebroid}] in Proposition~\ref{prop:U(GLie)}.
+The definition of a Lie algebroid was introduced in \cite{pradines1967}, using the language of vector bundles over manifolds (see also \cite[Chapter~III]{MacK}).
+An equivalent, purely algebraic structure known as a Lie--Rinehart algebra, was introduced in \cite{rinehart1963}.
+Although some Hopf-like structures have been defined for general Lie--Rinehart algebras by means of Hopf algebroids (see \cite{Saracco20,Saracco21}), the study of their actions on $\kk$-algebras is still an open problem.
+The focus of this section is to study actions of a special subclass of Lie algebroids (Definition~\ref{def:Liealgebroid}); the main result here is Proposition~\ref{prop:Liealgebroidalg}.
+We also extend this result for universal enveloping algebras of these Lie algebroids (Definition~\ref{def:envelopLiealgebroid}) in Proposition~\ref{prop:U(GLie)}.

-As in previous sections, here $X$ denotes a finite non-empty set [Notation~\ref{not:X}].
+As in previous sections, here $X$ denotes a finite non-empty set.

 \begin{definition} An \emph{$X$-Lie algebroid $\GLie$} is a direct sum of vector spaces